ionos-cloud/terraform-provider-ionoscloud/docs/resources/s3_bucket.md

 - `id` - (Computed) Name of the bucket

-⚠️ **Note:** The name must be unique across all IONOS accounts in all S3 regions.
+⚠️ **Note:** The name must be unique across all IONOS accounts in all IONOS Object Storage regions.
 The name should adhere to the following [restrictions](https://docs.ionos.com/cloud/storage-and-backup/s3-object-storage/concepts/buckets#naming-conventions).

 ## Import